2022 RACGP National Awards

 Nominees must also provide a written statement outlining how the Growing Strong award would support their professional development.

-The Medical Student award is open to Aboriginal and/or Torres Strait Islander medical students currently studying at an Australian University.
+The Medical Student Bursary award is open to Aboriginal and/or Torres Strait Islander medical students currently studying at an Australian University.

-Nominees for the Medical Student award must:
+Nominees for the Medical Student Bursary award must:

 • be a current Aboriginal and/or Torres Strait Islander medical student at an Australian University